Recognizing the Early Signs of Dementia and Alzheimer’s Disease

 Taking Steps for Support and Care

 Once you have obtained a professional assessment and diagnosis for your loved one’s early signs of dementia or Alzheimer’s disease, it’s time to take the necessary steps for support and care.
-This can be a challenging and emotional journey, but remember that you aren’t alone.
+This can be a challenging and emotional journey, but remember you aren’t alone.

 There are support groups available that can provide guidance, understanding, and a sense of belonging.
 These groups allow you to connect with others who are going through similar experiences, sharing advice and coping strategies.